EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 by listing the active PGD primary instances last, so that the shadow servers are upgraded first.

-You can upgrade a subset of the instances by specifying only these instances in update_hosts.
-However, you must always include any instances with the`harp-proxy`, `pgd-proxy`, or `pgbouncer` roles in the list, otherwise the upgrade could fail with package version conflicts.

 If your environment requires additional actions, the [postgres-pre-update and postgres-post-update hooks](tpaexec-hooks.md) allow you to execute custom Ansible tasks before and after the package installation step.

+## Upgrading a Subset of Nodes

+You can perform a rolling upgrade on a subset of instances by setting the `update_hosts` variable.
+However, support for this feature varies by architecture.

+* For the **M1** architecture, this feature is supported in all its upgrade scenarios.

+* For **PGD-Always-ON/BDR-Always-ON**, this is supported **only** during minor version upgrades.

+### Best Practice for PGD-Always-ON/BDR-Always-ON

+When performing a minor upgrade on a subset of PGD nodes, it is highly recommended to update the **RAFT leader nodes last**.
+This strategy avoids potential issues with post-upgrade checks while the cluster is running mixed versions of BDR.

 ## Package version selection